LeastAuthority/leastauthority.com/blog_source/content/crypton_security_audit.rst

 :author: Zooko Wilcox-O'Hearn
 :summary: Least Authority performs security audit for SpiderOak

+`Our mission`_ at LeastAuthority is to bring verifiable end-to-end security to everyone.

-In addition to operating the `S4`_ simple secure storage service, we also run a security consulting business.
+As part of that mission, in addition to operating the `S4`_ simple secure storage service, we also run a security consulting business.
 We LeastAuthoritarians have extensive experience in security and cryptography, and other companies pay us to analyze the security of their protocols and software.

 Almost all of our consulting clients are making Free and Open Source software which protects user freedoms and works against censorship.
 It is wonderful that in this day and age we can get paid to work on software in the public interest.
-And it is also compatible with `our Mission`_.

 One of our clients is `SpiderOak`_, a company who, like LeastAuthority, sells cloud storage with end-to-end encryption.
 They didn't hire us to